-Cybersecurity threats make headlines daily, yet many cybersecurity companies remain invisible when businesses search for protection online.
-While these firms excel at defending against digital attacks, they often struggle with a different kind of visibility challenge: ranking in search results when potential clients need their services most.
+Cybersecurity threats make headlines daily, yet many cybersecurity companies struggle with Cybersecurity SEO, remaining invisible when businesses search online for protection.
+While these firms excel at defending against digital attacks, they often face a different visibility challenge: mastering Cybersecurity SEO to rank in search results when potential clients need their services most.

 The Unique SEO Challenges Facing Cybersecurity Companies